Ben Duckett: 2019 Pakistan

 In April 2019, Duckett was added to England's Twenty20 International (T20I) squad for their one-off match against Pakistan.
 He made his T20I debut for England against Pakistan on 5 May 2019.

 2020

 On 29 May 2020, Duckett was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Duckett was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland.

 2022

-Duckett came into the England side on a tour of Pakistan in late 2022.
+Duckett came into the England team on a tour of Pakistan in late 2022.
 He was seen as having the skill necessary for the so-called Bazball style of cricket adopted by the England team under Ben Stokes and Brendon McCullum.
 The decision brought immediate success with Zak Crawley and Duckett scoring the fastest ever England century opening stand (83 balls), and Crawley and Duckett scoring the fastest double-century partnership in Test cricket history (233 balls).
-Duckett remained in the side for the rest of the series.
+Duckett remained in the team for the rest of the series.